Shop our NEW & IMPROVED Ulnar Drift Splint!

 Latex-free, arthritic knuckle compression wrap is made of stretchy neoprene material that warms your hand, soothing sore, stiff finger joints to improve strength and function.
 Lightweight neoprene is only 3/16” thick for a comfortable, non-bulky fit.

 Soft finger straps pull at your metacarpophalangeal (MP or MCP) joints, helping maintain neutral alignment and slow the drifting of your phalanges to straighten your fingers.
-Flexible Velcro closures can be easily applied and adjusted as needed.
+Flexible fasteners can be easily applied and adjusted as needed.

 This soft brace for ulnar deviation can be worn throughout the day or at night for rheumatoid arthritis relief.
 Since pain intensity is typically the worst in the morning, we especially recommend using our splint to rest your fingers and hand while sleeping, which can lessen the effects of morning stiffness and swelling.

 Frequently Asked Questions About This Support Glove for Rheumatoid Arthritis (RA) Victims

 What conditions/injuries does this hand splint treat?
 This ulnar drift hand brace can be worn during the day or at night while sleeping for osteoarthritis (OA) and rheumatoid arthritis (RA), inflamed knuckles, joint degeneration, bone deformities, ulnar drift treatment, some cases of trigger finger, repetitive motion injuries, and ulnar nerve entrapment hand tingling.
 (Looking for carpal tunnel syndrome relief?
 Check out these carpal tunnel braces!)

 How does it work?
 Our ulnar deviation splint is specifically designed to help minimize symptoms and slow the progression of ulnar drift by straightening deviated fingers, promoting neutral alignment of the knuckles without compromising mobility.